 If I choose not to opt in to Overdraft Coverage at this time but change my mind later, how can I opt in and when will it take effect?

-You may call 1-877-588-3605, go on line at pnc.com/overdraftsolutions or visit a branch at any time to opt in to Overdraft Coverage.
+You may call 1-877-588-3605, go online at pnc.com/overdraftsolutions or visit any PNC branch to opt in to Overdraft Coverage.
 The request will become effective the following business day.